geotrev/undernet/README.md

 $ npm run test:w
 ```

-### Testing and development
+### Building the framework

-The site itself is a demo of the framework, so you should be able to work on the framework source itself while the site runs in the background.
+The site itself is a demo of the framework, so you should be able to work on the framework source itself while the site dev server runs in the background.

-**NOTE**: The build environment works only for macOS at the moment.
+The build environment works only for macOS at the moment.

-To compile and test the framework in this project, you'll need to have a stable version of ruby to compile the framework.
+To compile and test the framework in this project, you'll need to have a stable version of ruby for sass.
 I recommend using [ruby-install](https://www.ruby-lang.org/en/documentation/installation/#ruby-install) and managing your version for this project with [chruby](https://www.ruby-lang.org/en/documentation/installation/#chruby) or [rvm](https://www.ruby-lang.org/en/documentation/installation/#rvm).
 Use whatever setup is easiest for your machine.

-Then globally install `sass` and `rollup`.
-Don't use `npm`'s sass package as it doesn't have the same cli flags as the gem package.
+Then globally install `sass` and `rollup`:

 ```shell
 $ gem install sass